openstack-archive/gce-api/README.rst

 OpenStack Nova GCE API README
 -----------------------------

 Support of GCE-API for OpenStack.

 Installation
 =====

 Make sure that python-pip package is installed.

+Check and correct default options in the begining of 'install.sh' file.

 Run "install.sh".

-You can check and correct default options in this file.
-Check for keystone options in api-paste.ini and other options in gceapi.conf in /etc/gceapi Run it - "gce-api".
+Check for other options in /etc/gceapi/gceapi.conf if needed.

+Run it - "gce-api".

 Usage